 Lightower and Sidera build high-capacity networks for customers such as data-center operators, commercial buildings and financial exchanges.
 Combined, they will have 20,000 miles of network in the northeast, mid-Atlantic and Midwest.

 Barnes & Noble’s Nook E-Reader Unit Gets Investment From Pearson

-Morgan, Lewis & Bockius LLP advised Pearson Plc (PSON), which agreed to buy a 5 percent stake in the Nook e-reader unit of struggling bookstore chain Barnes & Noble Inc. (BKS), joining Microsoft Inc. as a backer of the business.
+Morgan, Lewis & Bockius LLP advised Pearson Plc (PSON), which agreed to buy a 5 percent stake in the Nook e-reader unit of struggling bookstore chain Barnes & Noble Inc. (BKS:US), joining Microsoft Inc. as a backer of the business.
 Cravath Swaine & Moore LLP advised Barnes & Noble.

 The Morgan Lewis deal team was led by business and finance partner Robert Dickey and included tax partner Richard Zarin.